|CDR Michael K. Ford|

 CDR Ford reported to U.S. Pacific Command’s Assessments and Resources Directorate, J8 and Executive Staff, J01 as Aide-de-Camp for Deputy Commanders LtGen Fraser and LtGen Darnell from May 2007 to August 2009.
 During his Joint Tour, CDR Ford was earned the Joint Qualification Officer designation.

 CDR Ford reported to U.S. Pacific Fleet’s Plans and Policy Directorate, N5, as the Maritime Homeland Defense / Civil Support Lead Planner from September 2009 to August 2011.
 He coordinated the 2010 Multinational Maritime Homeland Defense/Homeland Security Wargame.
 CDR Ford was instrumental in updating the Homeland Defense/Civil Support Plans and served as the Liaison Officer to Joint Task Force Homeland Defense.
 Screened Commander Command – Special Mission and Slated to NRD Jacksonville.

-CDR Ford reported to Afloat Training Group Middle Pacific as Operations Officer, August 2011, served as Director of Training and currently serving as Executive Officer.
+CDR Ford reported to Afloat Training Group Middle Pacific as Operations Officer, August 2011, served as Director of Training and served as the Executive Officer.